munificent/craftinginterpreters/book/chunks-of-bytecode.md

 OK, we can create new chunks and write instructions to them.
 Are we done?
 Nope!
-We're in C now, remember, we have to manage memory ourselves, like Ye Olden Times, and that means *freeing* it too:
+We're in C now, remember, we have to manage memory ourselves, like Ye Olden Times, and that means *freeing* it too.

 ^code free-chunk-h (1 before, 1 after)